code4history/MaplatTin/docs/tin-internals.md

 4. **Place provisional vertices.** Each box corner (`bbox[i]`) is transformed: distance from centroid in forward space is scaled by the quadrant’s ratio to obtain the backward distance, while the angle is rotated by `theta`.
 Vertices 2 and 3 are swapped to maintain consistent winding (`src/tin.ts:807`–`823`).
 5. **Expand to avoid edge collisions.** `checkAndAdjustVertices()` inspects rays from the centroid through every edge node generated earlier.
 If any ray would intersect the provisional backward boundary segments, the affected vertices are uniformly scaled outward so the ray meets the boundary first (`src/tin.ts:866`–`904`).
 This prevents constraint edges from leaking outside the transformed extent.

+*Birdseye mode:* When `vertexMode` is `Tin.VERTEX_BIRDEYE` and convex hull samples exist in all four quadrants, the algorithm keeps those per-quadrant scale/rotation pairs.
+If any quadrant lacks data, it gracefully falls back to the shared-factor approach so warped projections remain stable (`src/boundary-vertices.ts:129`–`171`).

 The outcome is a set of four synthetic points that safely enclose all transformed geometry while roughly preserving local rotation and aspect.

 ## Weight Buffer Averaging (`calculatePointsWeight`)